teaching-on-testbeds/sockets-python/index.md

 To write Python code, you can either:

 * use `nano` or any other terminal-based text editor in the terminal on the host, or
-* in the VNC session on either host, run `leafpad` in the terminal to open a graphical text editor.
+* (if you are using CloudLab) in the VNC session on either host, run `leafpad` in the terminal to open a graphical text editor.

 Save your Python code using your preferred editor on "romeo" and "juliet" - for example, as `balcony.py`.
 Then, to test it, in the terminal on the remote host run